tfeb/star/README.md

 for instance.

+### Miscellany
+**`anonymous-variable-p`** returns true if a symbol names a variable that Štar would consider anonymous.
+It avoids programs which want to process clauses having to second-guess this.

 ## Packages
 The system is structured so that you can pick and choose which bits you want, starting from something extremely minimal.